-We often book trips to the theatre.
-The Arts Award students review them for their portfolios.
-The GCSE Students watch choreography to help inspire them for their own work.
+We are looking to book trips now theatres have reopened.
+The GCSE and A Level Students watch choreography to help inspire them for their own work.

 At the end of 2015, Babel Ark Fund subsidised tickets for the children and students to go to London to see “Into the Hoods Remixed” and “The Snowman”.
 Both at The Peacock Theatre.

 “Into the Hoods Remixed” Review by Melissa Dobson

 Into the Hoods, which is written and directed by Kate Prince is an exciting and entertaining show.
 It was originally performed from 2006-2008 but this is the show remixed.

 Into the Hoods is about two school children who were lost and found themselves in the hood on Ruff Endz Estate.
 Their only way of getting home was to find a iPhone as white as milk, a hoody as red as blood, weave (hair) as yellow as corn and trainers as pure as gold.
 Along the way, they met loads of funny characters and the music plus comedy parts are brilliant.
 It is definitely a well written and thought out show.

 It is a Dance, Hip Hop and Street show.
 It is performed by a company called Zo0-Nation and they are all amazing dancers.
 Their routines are finished to perfection, it was so spellbinding to watch, especially towards the end when the lights were dimmed.
 I really think it created a good atmosphere on the stage.